fbcaires/filipebcaires.com/content/publication/cspp/index.md

 ---
 abstract: We study the role of contract splitting in public procurement.
-Procurement contracts with price below an arbitrary threshold can be awarded at discretion, while awards for contracts above it are required to be competitive.
+Procurement contracts with price below a threshold can be awarded at discretion, while awards for contracts above it are required to be competitive.
 Exploiting a reform that reduced the threshold, we find that buyers manipulate projects' price in order to award contracts at discretion.
-We show that contract splitting is the most important mechanism of manipulation in public procurement in this context.
-Our evidence suggests that splitting is driven by favouritism rather than efficiency-promoting motives of manipulation - we find _i)_ no evidence that splitting is intended to leverage discretion and foster non-contractible quality, _ii)_ that split contracts are more likely to be awarded to sellers associated with favouritism, and _iii)_ split contracts are not associated with better, and sometimes with worse, post-award performance.
+We show that contract splitting, the division of large contracts into multiple smaller parts, is the most important mechanism of manipulation in public procurement in this context.
+Our evidence suggests that splitting is driven by favouritism rather than efficiency-promoting motives of manipulation - we find _i)_ no evidence that splitting is intended to foster non-contractible quality through discretion, _ii)_ that split contracts are more likely to be awarded to sellers associated with favouritism,  _iii)_ less transparent buyers manipulate more, and _iv)_ split contracts are associated with slightly worse post-award performance.
 authors:
 - admin
 - Susana Peralta
 - Diogo Mendes
-date: "2023-08-27T00:00:00Z"
+date: "2023-05-27T00:00:00Z"
 doi: ""
 featured: false
 #image: